-My friends, I hope your Thanksgiving was happy and cozy and lovely.
-And that you made wonderful memories with your people.
-Today, I am asking for your prayers.
-My mother-in-law, Steve's dear mother, is nearing the end of her days here with us.
-I ask for your prayers for her as she begins her journey to her Heavenly Reward.
-I ask them also for all those loved ones she will leave behind.
+My friends, I am reposting this post from last year when I asked your prayers for my dear Mother-in-Law, Mum.
+Today, Mum passed peacefully to her Heavenly Reward.
+I ask your prayers for her, and for all those loved ones she will leave behind.
 I also want to tell you about this wonderful woman who raised the man I love...the woman who I am thankful to have known and loved for almost thirty years.
 Her name is Flo.
 We call her Mum.

 This is Mum.